Q&A with Shipra Mishra: 2025 Energy Policy Fellow

 What have been your most valuable takeaways so far?

 One of the most valuable aspects of my Energy Policy Fellowship was understanding just how important rules and procedures are in the legislative process.
-In a building full of legislators, lobbyists, policy professionals, very few truly master the House rules, committee procedures, and floor processes.
+In a building full of the executors and experts, very few truly master the House rules, committee procedures, and floor processes.
 While contributing to good energy policies and understanding policy issues was an essential part of my role, I came to realize that it’s the knowledge of the rules that actually moves bills forward or stops bad bills from moving forward.
 Whether it's advancing a strong, thoughtful energy bill or helping kill a bill/policy that could hurt industry or communities, knowing how the system works makes all the difference.
 In my office, I got the opportunity to study those rules, understand how to read them, and learn how to apply them.
 That experience - learning the "how" behind the "what" has been the most valuable part of my fellowship.

 Looking ahead, what’s next for you?

 As I look ahead, I hope to continue working at the intersection of policy, energy, and industry whether in Texas, back in India, or on global platforms.
 This fellowship has reinforced my belief that small efforts have big impacts, and good policy can change lives, but only if it’s rooted in reality and driven by collaboration.
 I carry with me not just legislative experience in Texas' energy policy and procedural knowledge, but the deep appreciation of a system that—however messy—invites participation and impact.
-Most importantly, I am taking with me the lessons I learnt from a great statesman - Representative Darby, and the wonderful staff I worked with throughout this session.
+Most importantly, I am taking with me the lessons I learnt from a great statesman–Representative Darby–and the wonderful staff I worked with throughout this Session.

 Next